BitcoinDesign/Guide/guide/how-it-works/lightning-service-providers.md

 Making a payment directly from lightning to on-chain is not possible.
 A user may want to move funds from their lightning channel to on-chain for more secure storage.

 A swap-out service allows users to send bitcoin from lightning to on-chain.
 Users send their lightning bitcoin to the LSP.
 They then make the on-chain payment on the user's behalf.

-This can have added privacy benefits as the user is receiving one of the LSPs UTXOs and not the ones in their channel.
+This also has added privacy benefits as the user is receiving one of the LSPs UTXOs and not the ones in their channel.

-Swap-outs can be done in a non-custodial, trust-minimized way using [Submarine swaps](https://blog.muun.com/a-closer-look-at-submarine-swaps-in-the-lightning-network/).
-They can also be done in a trusted way where the LSP has temporary custody of the funds.
-This is not recommended, as the LSP could steal the user's bitcoin, or censor their payment.
+Swap-outs should be done in a non-custodial, trust-minimized way using [Submarine swaps](https://blog.muun.com/a-closer-look-at-submarine-swaps-in-the-lightning-network/).

 [Lightning Labs](https://lightning.engineering/loop/) is an example of an LSP using a submarine swap-out service called loop.